 I often get reminded that it is breakfast time ( or dinner time….or snack time ).
 I get a meow to remind me that my guy is hungry.
 There is a quick meow and a happy insistent chirps as I open the wet food can. ( occasionally he will even offer a little paw for help… I’d be in trouble if Pizza had opposable thumbs).
 Undoubtedly though, if he meows enough he will get fed, or get a treat. ( Yes, I have spoiled him)

 We live in a “blended household” which means we spend a lot of time in our space.
 There is a beautiful dog at home BUT given our unique circumstances, time with the cat and dog needs to be supervised.
 Occasionally my cat will meow at the door to be let out of the room.
 Sometimes I think it is because he is talking to the dog.

-Pizza is very quick to let me know I was missed.
-Often he can hear me come in the front door and begins calling to me.
-This has been a life long habit of his, one he had done throughout all the different places we have lived.
+Pizza is very quick to show that he missed me.
+Often he can hear me come in the front door and begin calling to me.
+This has been a lifelong habit of his, one he had done throughout all the different places we have lived.

 Fear or Pain